ballgoesvroomvroom/AP_MALPorter/README.md

 ## 1.0 Features
 - Fast and gets the job done; built mainly for the sole purpose of porting over anime data from AnimePlanet's database to MyAnimeList's database.
-- Lightweight; only one third party dependancies is used - `requests`.
+- Lightweight; only two third party dependancies are used - `requests` and `python-dotenv`.
 - Simple to use; simply put in your exported list from AnimePlanet and it'd do wonders, though some human intervention may be needed.
 - Comes pre-packaged with a local database that will expand gradually over use since both sites have name discrepancies.